Frequently asked questions

 £35 per one hour session.
 Any change to this rate will be signalled at least 2 months in advance.
 I may be able to offer a reduced rate, depending on circumstances.
 It is always worth asking me, but I can't promise this.

-Under the current, unusual circumstances, I am also offering a half-hour preliminary meet-up/chat online - or by phone if you prefer - for free, to establish that we are able to connect, technically, and to answer any general questions.
+Under the current unusual, trying circumstances, I am also offering a preliminary meet-up/chat online - or by phone if you prefer - for free, to establish that we are able to connect, technically, and to answer any general questions.
 This would be before a more formal and focused assessment session.

 How many sessions can I have?

 In short, as many as you feel that you need.

-An important part of the process in which we will be engaged is to review regularly how we (but mainly you) feel it is going.
+An important part of the process is to review regularly how we (but mainly you) feel it is going.
 I will do my best to give you an idea of how long I feel we might need for our work together, but you may of course end your therapy at any time you wish.
 I would, however, strongly encourage you to talk to me about ending, and to allow time for an ending, rather than just breaking off, but again, this is your choice.

 Do you charge cancellation fees?

 Cancellation with at least 24 hours notice: no fee.

-Cancellation with less than 24 hours notice: the missed session will need to be paid for.
-I will try to reschedule where possible, depending on the circumstances, in order to avoid this, but I can't promise it.
-And of course I will discuss any mitigating circumstances with you.
+Cancellation with less than 24 hours notice: the missed session will need to be paid for unless I can reschedule, which I will try to do where possible, but I can't promise it.
+And of course I will be happy to discuss any mitigating circumstances with you.

 Do you offer an introductory session at a reduced rate?

-I offer an initial meeting of up to one hour at the reduced rate of £20.
+I offer an initial meeting/assessment session of up to one hour at the reduced rate of £20.

-This can become an assessment session if it feels right to you, or you might decide that you want to go away and think about whether or not to proceed to counselling with me.
+You might then choose to book your first session of counselling, or you might decide to go away and think about whether or not to proceed to counselling with me.